mjsol12/wp/README.md

 1. MCP Card: This block displays a single MCP card.
 It references only one MCP and allows for focused content display.
 2. MCP List: This block generates a list of all MCPs available on your site, providing an overview of all your MCPs in a structured format.

+## Development Mode

+1. During development, use the command "npm run start" to enable real-time output and preview your changes as you code.
+2. Once development is complete, run "npm run build" to generate the production-ready build files.

+### Zip

+1. In the same project directory, execute the command npm run plugin-zip.
+Ensure that the build is prepared for production by running npm run build first.
+2. The resulting zip file will contain the same content as the initial .php file, ready for deployment.